oiva-johannes/infret/README.md

 `flask run`

-## If you want to run or schedule the web scraper you will need the Selenium webdriver (because of the dynamic Javascript sites).
+## If you want to run or schedule the web scraper you will need the Selenium webdriver (because of the nature of dynamic Javascript sites).
 The Selenium webdriver requires `chrome-linux64` and `chromedriver` binaries and you can install them with Wget.
 First check that you Wget installed: